 Centre for Addiction and Mental Health

-Many people with OCD who take medication to manage their disorder need to try several different medications before finding one that works.
+Project Description: Many people with OCD who take medication to manage their disorder need to try several different medications before finding one that works.
 This means months or even years of trying — and failing — to find effective treatment for their symptoms.
 Dr. Zai’s research seeks to reveal biomarkers that can be identified through a blood test, and could predict the type of antidepressant that will work best for each unique patient.
 Matching patients with effective medication immediately could dramatically improve outcomes for many people with OCD.